Bey & Associates – Atlanta Office Address

 Whiplash and sprain injuries can also be difficult to treat because you may not notice those symptoms immediately, as shock and adrenaline can often mask symptoms.
 Days or weeks later, you could feel pain or have trouble with mobility.
 Latent injuries can worsen when they aren’t treated.

-To ensure you understand the extent of your injuries and can begin treating them, seek a medical evaluation as quickly as possible.
+To ensure you understand the extent of your injuries and can begin treating them, seek a medical evaluation as quickly as possible after the incident occurs.
 Your doctor will assess your injuries and help you start the recovery process.
-Your medical record can be supportive evidence and help you get the compensation you deserve.

 When Can I File a Personal Injury Claim?

-You’ll also want to work with your Georgia attorney to ensure the following:
+You’ll also want to work with your Georgia attorney to ensure that the following points can be proven:

 - Negligence occurred.
 Negligence is a failure to use reasonable care when making decisions.
 This results in damage or injury to another.
 If a property owner, for example, fails to make their premises safe for visitors, they may be negligent.
 This is true if a visitor gets injured when invited on the property.
 If a driver causes a collision while texting and driving, then they exhibited negligent driving behavior.